Dealing with 2 year old bedtime tantrums is hard when your child is hysterical. Learn how to stop the sudden screaming and crying with these tips.

 Are your evenings busy and rushed, even right before bedtime?
-Your 2 year old might be crying at bedtime suddenly because his evenings are too overwhelming.
+Your child might be crying at bedtime suddenly because her evenings are too overwhelming.

-Focus on activities that help him relax so he’s not wired and overstimulated for sleep.
+Focus on activities that help her relax so she’s not wired and overstimulated for sleep.

-You might sit in his room and read a few books, listen to calm music, and give him a long, warm bath.
-Avoid television (especially suspenseful shows) and too much physical activity (unless you feel this tires him out better).
+You might sit in her room and read a few bedtime books, listen to calm music, and give her a long, warm bath.
+Avoid television and too much physical activity (unless you feel this tires her out better).

-The calmer your evenings, the better prepared he’ll be—mentally and physically—to welcome sleep without a fight.
+The calmer your evenings, the better prepared she’ll be—mentally and physically—to welcome sleep without a fight.

 7. Offer choices

 Power struggles often crop up because kids sense a lack of control in their lives.
 After all, we determine when they sleep, what to eat for their meals, and where to go for the day.
 Add these up and they can easily feel restricted and bossed around.

 Offering choices can alleviate much of the bedtime stress by empowering your child with a voice.
 Yup, even over something as simple as which pajamas to wear or whether he’d like to bring a stuffed animal to bed.

 You might start your bedtime off by giving him a choice of three stuffed animals or books to read and cuddle with.
 Ask him if he’d like the door completely shut or left ajar.
 See if he prefers the night light next to his bed or by the closet.